 It is hoped that in the future there will be many implementations of HushList, running on various blockchains and using various software stacks.
-The design of HushList is compatible with Simple Payment Verification (SPV) light wallets and a future version of HushList will learn to speak to an ElectrumX backend server, which natively supports Hush as of the upcoming 1.2.1 release.
+The design of HushList is compatible with Simple Payment Verification (SPV) light wallets and a future version of HushList will learn to speak to an ElectrumX backend server.